vritvij/Multidimensional-Matrix-Multiplication/README.md

 Note: we cannot multiply along the same dimension i.e (1 1) (2 2) and (3 3)

 ##Output format:
-The output format may be a bit difficult to understand at first but it is the best I could do to represent an multidimensional result consider the following example:
+The output format may be a bit difficult to understand at first but it is the best I could do to represent an multidimensional result.
+Consider the following examples:
 ```
 Example 1: